-Configure Network-layer DDoS Attack Protection via API · Cloudflare DDoS Protection docs
+Configure Network-layer DDoS Attack Protection via API

 The response returns the created (or updated) phase entry point ruleset.

-For more information on defining overrides for Managed Rulesets using the Rulesets API, check Override a Managed Ruleset.
+For more information on defining overrides for Managed Rulesets using the Rulesets API, refer to Override a Managed Ruleset .